 Renowned Salvadoran painter Fernando Llort moved to the city of La Palma in the early ’60s.
 Llort is credited with the creation of Naif art, a type of art design recognized all over the country.

 Naif art is a technique that consists of representing moments of everyday rural life, as well as typical flora and fauna into Copinol Seeds or wood.
-These types of crafts are the most recognizable from this colorful town.
+These types of crafts are the most recognizable from La Palma.

 Llort came to La Palma in the 1960s, at which point he worked on developing Naif Art.
 A technique that he shared with others in the city.